PhilippMeissner/rails-image-portfolio/README.md

 # Bootswatch-theme
 To change the theme just delete the content of bootstrap_overrides.css.sass file and fill it with your desired .css code (convert it to sass before)

+# Support
+If you have a concern feel free to drop me a message or report any bugs you come across.
+This is most likely far from being perfect ;)

+# Licenses
+This has been developed by me, Philipp Meißner and ZEIT.IO (www.zeit.io).
+You are free to use the provided code for whatever you need.
+You are also more than welcome to contribute to this project if you feel like.
+Backlinking to my github-page would be awesome and highly appreciated, isn't a must-do though.

+# Thank you!